lukedoolittle/w205_2017_summer/exercise_2/utility/architecture.md

 All calls to Postgres use named parameters to avoid SQL Injection attacks

 ### `extweetwordcount.config`
-* For security purposes the credentials use to access the Twitter API and the PostgreSQL database are present in this external configuration file.
+* For security purposes the credentials use to access the PostgreSQL database are present in this external configuration file.

 ### `config.json`
 * The configuration file is set to log at `INFO` level directly to the console.
 The level and location of the output can be changed by modifying the `envs.prod.log` property.
+* For security purposes the credentials use to access the Twitter API and the PostgreSQL database are present in this external configuration file.

 ### `postgres_setup.py`
 * The tweets will be stored in a database 'tcount' in table 'tweetwordcount'